KidsOut: Multi-sensory rooms and units for children with complex needs

 KidsOut provides multi-sensory units for organisations and schools looking after children with complex needs.
 This type of learning has been proven to increase speech and language development, communication skills, memory and comprehension, and can have a positive impact on children’s behaviour and development.

 Food vouchers

-The charity provides food vouchers for mothers with children living in refuge.
+The charity provides food vouchers to families in refuge.
+With any finances often prioritised for replacing essential belongings they were forced to leave behind, these vouchers provide a lifeline during school holidays when free school meals are not available.